 There is a lot of hype around analytics and big data, how do you think that it is going to impact the entertainment industry and why do you think people should be paying attention to that?

-A lot of what’s been done with big data is in the analytics area where you’re processing content for a couple of days and seeing if you can find trends in structured, non-structured data, things like that and I think that’s useful.
-I think you might be able to find trends in processing and programming as well.
-We’re using distributed databases to focus on the transactional side of things so we’re querying the data with various types of questions like ‘hey I want to see what happened on this day with this type of film and this type of animation, this type of game, whatever, and see if I can correlate that with traditional OLTP [online transaction processing, basically it simplifies transactions between systems such as banking or internet shopping].
+A lot of what’s been done with big data is in the analytics area where you’re processing stuff for a couple of days and seeing if you can find trends in structured, non-structured data, stuff like that and I think that’s useful.
+I think you might be able to find trends in processing and programming and things like that.
+We’re using distributed databases to focus on the transactional side of things so we’re querying the data with various types of questions like ‘hey I want to see what happened on this day with this type of film and this type of animation, this type of game, whatever, and see if I can correlate that with traditional OLTP (online transaction processing), basically it simplifies transactions between systems such as banking or internet shopping].
 In the past 5 to 7 years you’ve seen a lot of work on the analytics side of transactional data and a lot of people doing things like looking for a needle in a haystack on various types of things and trends.
 We’re using distributed databases to try to upset that traditional core business function of transactions that haven’t really had any disruption in 25 years.
 People have tried to do this distributed database before and failed and we’ve made a major technological leap to do this.
-To handle large datasets, we can actually reduce the workload you have to do with all of the analytics because we can actually process a lot of stuff locally, in various regions, before it has to be sent off for analytics processing.
+So can handle large datasets, we can actually reduce the workload you have to do with all of the analytics because we can actually process a lot of stuff locally, in various regions, before it has to be sent off for analytics processing.
 We can make it more efficient.